 These 'downs' are key to the game and pop up all the time, so nail these and you'll sound like a pro!

 Basically you get four attempts (aka downs) to move the ball 10 yards (by either running with it or passing it).
 If you make 10 yards then you get another set of four downs.

 If you watched the Super Bowl you might have seen the words '1st and 10' written in the corner of your TV screen.
 That means it's the 1st down with 10 yards to make.

 If a team makes three yards, for example, then next it's 2nd and Seven, 3rd and Four etc. If they fail to make 10 yards in the four downs then the other team gets the ball.

 Top tip: If teams fail to make 10 yards on their first three attempts then they'll probably kick it away on their 4th down.
 This means the other team will have further to go to score.

-Examples of use: "I'd throw the ball deep on Second down" or "Atlanta always run the ball on First down"
+Examples of use: "I'd throw the ball deep on 2nd down" or "The Bengals always run the ball on 1st down"

-Brady is a more of a traditional player, called a "pocket passer".
-He will tend to stand in one spot and throw the ball.
+Stafford is a more of a traditional player, called a "pocket passer".
+He will tend to stand in one spot, protected by his team (in the 'pocket') and throw the ball to a teammate.

-Top tip: Players like Tom Brady have kept the traditional way of playing the position alive.
+Top tip: Players like Matt Stafford have kept the traditional way of playing the position alive.
 Some had predicted that pocket passers would become a thing of the past.

-Examples of use: "I think Tom is a good example of how pocket passers can still be successful in the league."
+Examples of use: "I think Stafford is a good example of how pocket passers can still be successful in the league."